Felicity Aston: Early life and career

-Originally from Birchington-on-Sea, Kent, Aston went to Tonbridge Grammar School for Girls and was educated at University College London (BSc) and Reading University (MSc in applied meteorology).
+Originally from Kent, Aston went to Tonbridge Grammar School for Girls and was educated at University College London (BSc) and Reading University (MSc in applied meteorology).

 Between 2000 and 2003, Felicity Aston was the senior meteorologist at Rothera Research Station located on Adelaide Island off the Antarctic Peninsula operated by the British Antarctic Survey, monitoring climate and ozone.
 As was usual at the time for British Antarctic Survey staff, she spent three summers and two winters continuously at the station without leaving the Antarctic.

-Exploration and racing
+Exploration

-In 2005, she joined a race across Arctic Canada to the 1996 position of the North Magnetic Pole, known as the Polar Challenge.
+In 2005, Aston joined a race across Arctic Canada to the 1996 position of the North Magnetic Pole, known as the Polar Challenge.
 She was part of the first all-female team to complete this race; they came in 6th place out of 16 teams.

-In 2006, Aston was part of the first all-female British expedition across the Greenland ice sheet.
+In 2006, Aston led the first all-female British expedition across the Greenland ice sheet.

-In 2009, she was the team leader of the Kaspersky Commonwealth Antarctic Expedition, which was a Commonwealth of Nations expedition in which seven women from six Commonwealth member countries skied to the South Pole in 2009 to celebrate the 60th anniversary of the founding of the Commonwealth.
+In 2009, she organised and led the Kaspersky Commonwealth Antarctic Expedition, in which seven women from six Commonwealth member countries skied to the South Pole in 2009 to celebrate the 60th anniversary of the founding of the Commonwealth.
 Call of the White: Taking the world to the South Pole is her account of this expedition.
 It was published by Summersdale in 2011 and was a finalist in the Banff Mountain Book Competition in that year.

 In 2012, she became the first person to ski alone across the Antarctic land-mass using only personal muscle power, as well as the first woman to cross the Antarctic land-mass alone.
-Her journey began on 25 November 2011, at the Leverett Glacier and continued for 59 days and a distance of 1,084 miles (1,744 kilometres).
+Her journey began on 25 November 2011, at the Leverett Glacier, and continued for 59 days and a distance of 1,084 miles (1,744 kilometres).
 She had two supply drops.
-She said, 'The fact that I had crossed Antartica. despite the tears and the fear and the alone-ness, deepened my belief that we are each far more capable than we give ourselves credit for.
-Our bodies are stronger and our minds more resilient than we could ever imagine.'
+She said, "The fact that I had crossed Antarctica, despite the tears and the fear and the alone-ness, deepened my belief that we are each far more capable than we give ourselves credit for.
+Our bodies are stronger and our minds more resilient than we could ever imagine."

-In 2018 she led the an all-women EuroArabian expedition to the North Pole, which included the mountaineer Asma Al Thani, who became the first Qatari person to ski there.
+In 2018 she led an all-women EuroArabian expedition to the North Pole, the team included the mountaineer Asma Al Thani, who became the first Qatari person to ski there.
+The expedition contributed to the study of human psychology under extreme conditions.